TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
          Data Structure(s) defined in an array.

-         Each key is a value that can be pointed to by "ds\_pointerField".
+         Each key is a value that can be pointed to by :ref:`ds_pointerField <columns-flex-properties-ds-pointerfield>`.
-         Default key is "default" which is what you should use if you do not have a "ds\_pointerField" value of course.
+         Default key is "default" which is what you should use if you do not have a :code:`ds_pointerField` value of course.

-         If you specified more than one ds\_pointerField, the keys in this "ds" array should contain comma-separated value pairs where the asterisk \* matches all values (see the example below).
-If you don't need to switch for the second ds\_pointerField, it's also possible to use only the first ds\_pointerField's value as a key in the "ds" array without necessarily suffixing it with ",\*" for a catch-all on the second ds\_pointerField.
+         If you specified more than one :code:`ds_pointerField`, the keys in this "ds" array should contain comma-separated value pairs where the asterisk \* matches all values (see the example below).
+If you don't need to switch for the second ds\_pointerField, it's also possible to use only the first :code:`ds_pointerField`'s value as a key in the "ds" array without necessarily suffixing it with ",\*" for a catch-all on the second :code:`ds_pointerField`.

          For each value in the array there are two options: